Hypocrite47/Rover-Architecture-Ros2/README.md

 ---
 ## HOW TO USE ?

-1. Download the repository as Zip or  Use the command below:
+1. Use the command below:
 ```bash
 git clone https://github.com/Hypocrite47/urc_rover_ws.git
 ```